 iOS devices represented the largest percentage of UK-based sessions and revenue, and provided high conversion rates, too.
 (The iOS conversion rate was 4.3%, much higher than the 3% rate for Android devices.)
 Interestingly, owners of Windows-branded mobile devices seemed to have the highest conversion rates of all mobile users, though they represented a mere 2% of all mobile traffic.

 “Retailers in the UK must be extremely aware of the dynamics in the mobile sphere,” Eric points out, “as this segment of shoppers in the UK is one of the fastest-growing and evolving in the world.”

 Indeed, UK shoppers spent nearly £14.95 billion through their mobile devices in 2015.
 That’s up 78% from 2014.
 In contrast, PC spending grew by only 2%.

 M-commerce sales now account for half of all UK e-commerce sales.

 As the Nielsen Norman Group reported years ago, users pay attention to spelling and verbiage and will quickly abandon sites with such cues that make the site feel “foreign.”
-Localizing words and phrases to resonate with British consumers makes a big difference.
+Localising words and phrases to resonate with British consumers makes a big difference.

 Sell Like a Local: Resonantly engaging with UK consumers doesn’t end with linguistic localizations, however.
 Companies must connect with local consumers in other ways.
-Marketing campaigns that leverage local seasonality and holidays can go a long way to maximize this.
+Marketing campaigns that leverage local seasonality and holidays can go a long way to maximise this.